alanpaterson82/project4-blog/README.md

 ## References

 This project relied heavily on the walkthrough project I Think Therefore I Blog, with customisation added to demonstrate my capability and produce an interesting and unique app.

+## Future Actions/ Features

+- Significantly more testing to ensure that everything is in working order
+- Detailed database schema diagrams
+- Addition of labels and milestones
+- More detailed user stories
+- Debugging
+- Improved styling
+- Increased functionality when logged in eg ability to reset passwords
+- Increased functionality when trying to post a comment when not logged in i.e sending the user back to the login page
+- Increased security for editing and deleting comments